AryanPatel1918/mern-bookstore/README.md

 # 📚 MERN Bookstore

-A **MERN (MongoDB, Express, React, Node.js)** application to manage books.
+A **Full Stack MERN (MongoDB, Express, React, Node.js)** application to manage books.
 Users can create, read, update, and delete books, and search through them in a table or card layout.

 ## 🚀 Features